Exam stress and pressure

 Watch: Social pressures at exam time

-Trying to revise when you’ve got other things you’re coping with can be tough.
-There are lots of things that can distract you, including:
+Trying to study when you have other things on your mind can be tough.
+There are lots of things that can make revision harder for you, including:

 Talking about what’s happening can help you to find ways to make revising easier.
 You could let out your feelings with a friend, on our message boards or by talking to a Childline counsellor.